Enter your zip code to compare Dallas electricity rates and electric companies.

 Dallas is home to over 1.3 million Texans and over 140,000 businesses including 10 Fortune 500 companies.
 Since 2002, the Dallas electricity plans have been deregulated.
 This allows residents and businesses to shop for electricity plans and pick the best Retail Electricity Provider (REP) for their needs.

 Since there are dozens of electric companies in Dallas to choose from, finding the best rate can be challenging.
 Many suppliers have confusing terms, teaser rates, and hidden fees that can cause your bill to skyrocket.

 EnergyBot is designed to help you compare Dallas electric companies and get the best rate.
 We provide a simple electricity marketplace where you can browse Dallas energy providers and connect to your usage data to get the lowest rate and estimate your future bills.

 EnergyBot was built with businesses in mind.
 Our online marketplace uses data from your utility company to accurately find the best commercial electricity rate in Dallas.

 Since most businesses use quite a bit more electricity than a home, getting a lower rate could potentially means thousands in saving every month.
 Our average customer reduces their electric bill by 20%.

 Since we leverage your data along with thousands of data points from historical pricing we can seamlessly match you to the lowest cost electricity plan possible.
 You also get access to our free dashboard that tracks the status of your contract.

-Retail Electric Providers (REPs), also called energy suppliers are the companies you purchase electricity from in a deregulated market.
+Texas electric companies that sell plans to consumers are called Retail Electric Providers (REPs), or energy suppliers/providers.
+They are the companies you pay your electric bill to.
 REPs buy energy from generators then sell it to consumers.
 Dallas energy providers include:

 Finding a new electricity provider in Dallas is simple with EnergyBot.
 Follow these simple steps to